AriPal/SesamWorkshop/SesamWorkshopGuide.md

 3. Get better understanding of these DTL's work like `add`, `copy`, `filter`, `apply` and so on
 4. How to integrate pipes so one pipe can receive data from another pipe

+Note: Before you can access sesam GUI platform, you must accept the sesam invitation-link sent to your email.

 ## Assignment 1: Create a pipe

 1. Go to https://portal.sesam.io/